FaiziCodeSpace/practice-progress-tracker/README.md

 - Navbar logic, visibility handling
 - Form handling and validation
 - Basic field validation using regex and dynamic error messages
+- Form validation using `useActionState` for progressive input control ✅
+- Form logic using `useReducer` hook for unified state management ✅
 - API Integration with loading state using `fetch`
 - JSON Server as mock backend
 - Loading feedback using conditional GIFs